Car Accident Safety: Adjusting Your Seat for Whiplash Prevention

 Whiplash is likely to be sustained in a car accident mainly in part to the way seats are constructed and the commonality of rear-end car collisions.

 Whiplash is defined as a rapid snapping of a person’s head, resulting in the hyperextension of the neck.
 Muscles, tendons and disks can each be affected including the nerves and ligaments that control movement.
-Chronic pain and a lack of mobility are just some of the long-term effects associated with whiplash.
+Chronic pain and a lack of mobility are just some of the

 It goes without saying that it’s important to protect your head and neck in your car seat in the event of an accident.
 Proper positioning can not only prevent whiplash but it can ultimately save your life – so it’s critically important to adjust your seats and head rests to provide ample protection in the event of a car accident.